Webinar: Maintaining Sexual Ethics: Part 2-Protecting Clients

 Unfortunately, the unethical behavior of a few massage therapists tarnishes the whole profession and may cause many potential clients to avoid massage and miss out on the benefits that a professional, therapeutic massage can impart.
 While most people working in the massage profession hold high ethical standards, all of us can do more to protect ourselves and clients from sexual misconduct.
 In this course, we’ll work together to learn how to demonstrate the highest level of professionalism, empower clients during sessions, report sexual impropriety, respond to client concerns about the safety of massage, and encourage others in the profession to step up to maintain sexual ethics in the massage profession.

-This course is the second in a series of four webinars.
+This course is the second in a series of four courses.

 Back to course list